nasa/cumulus-orca/website/docs/developer/deployment-guide/deploying-cumulus-dashboard-from-mac.md

    ENABLE_RECOVERY=true APIROOT=<YOUR_API_ENDPOINT> npm run serve
    ```

- 5. Once the website is running, go to Firefox and put in `http://localhost:3000/` to access the dashboard.
+ 6. Once the website is running, go to Firefox and put in `http://localhost:3000/` to access the dashboard.

    :::important
-   Make sure the SSM and SSH sessions are both running.
+   Make sure the SSM and SSH sessions are both running since those might time out due to inactivity.
    :::important